JiriTrecak/Warp/README.md

 func propertyMap() -> [WRPProperty] {
      return [
          ...
-         // When the data for objects are deeper than on first level,
-         // you can use dot notation to flatten it:
+         // When the data for objects are deeper than on first level, you can use dot notation to flatten it:
          // { "_geoloc" : { "lat" : 50, "lon" : 50 }} can be mapped as
          WPRProperty(remote: "_geoloc.lat", bindTo: "latitude", type: .Double),
          WPRProperty(remote: "_geoloc.lon", bindTo: "longitude", type: .Double),

-         // Warp can also bind one property from multiple sources,
-         // which is excellent when you have, for example, multiple
+         // Warp can also bind one property from multiple sources,  which is excellent when you have, for example,
-         // databases, each with different key.
+         // multiple databases, each with different key.
 Specify primary key
-         // if there is chance and more of them can show at once and
-         // one has priority:
+         // if there is chance tand more of them can show at once and one has priority:
-         WPRProperty(remotes: ["id", "objectId", "object_id"], bindTo: "userId", type: .Int), ]
+         WPRProperty(remotes: ["id", "objectId", "object_id"], primaryRemote: "objectId", bindTo: "userId", type: .Int), ]
 }